 Prineville Mountain Bike Trails Offer Great Terrain, Few Crowds

 “The best part of riding in Prineville is that it’s lower traffic, so you don’t need to worry about contending for parking spaces, you can just ride from town similarly to in Bend,” said James Good.
 Good owns Good Bike Co. in Prineville, where he does repairs, rents and sells bikes and accessories.

 Even though it’s just barely over 35 miles Northeast of Bend, Prineville offers a different climate for riding.
 “In the shoulder seasons and winter season we have a little better weather pattern,” said Good.
-“So, it’s sunnier and typically drier, our riding season is generally longer than what you’ll find in Bend and Redmond.”
+It’s sunnier and typically drier, our riding season is generally longer than what you’ll find in Bend and Redmond.

 Similarly to Bend, one of Prineville’s main riding areas is close to town.
 Right in Prineville, there are the Lower 66 which is at the grade, that’s 66 acres, roughly 3 ½ miles if you do the loops in conjunction to each other.
-You can do them in any direction to add or reduce mileage,” said Good.
+You can do them in any direction to add or reduce mileage.

-“I’d say the two biggest routes people focus on is Round Mountain and Lookout.
+Two biggest routes is Round Mountain and Lookout.
 Round Mountain and Lookout together is about 30 miles.
 Just doing Lookout is about 20 miles as a loop.
 The scenery is incredible, you get up on the high point which is Lookout overlooking west toward Prineville and Bend.
-You’ve got 100-year-old Ponderosa Pines and probably the most traffic you’re going to run into is the wild horse herd.
+There are 100-year-old Ponderosa Pines and probably the most traffic you’re going to run into is the wild horse herd.

 For family rides, stick to the trails around town.
-From singletrack at the Lower 66, it’s very non-committal, you can go as long or as short as you’d like to ride,” said Good.
-“There’s also a paved trail along Ochoco Creek, it’s not extended mileage, maybe about 2-3 miles, it’s a great family day trip and not far from that is Tastee Treat a place to stop for ice cream or lunch.
+From singletrack at the Lower 66, it’s very non-committal, you can go as long or as short as you’d like to ride.
+There’s also a paved trail along Ochoco Creek, it’s not extended mileage, maybe about 2-3 miles.
+It’s a great family day trip and not far is Tastee Treat, a place to stop for ice cream or lunch.
 And for the adults — Good Bike Co. has beer on tap to help you top off a great day in Prineville.